albertobraschi/radiant-ray-extension/HELP_admin.markdown

 Bulk install extensions from a YAML file
 ----------------------------------------

-You can create a simple YAML file called `extensions.yml` in your Radiant application's `config` directory and then use
+You can create a simple YAML file called `extensions.yml` in your Radiant project's `config` directory and then use

     rake ray:bundle